razzi.abuissa.net

 You’ll notice that if you edit the code, it isn’t applied to the currently running server.

-The official docs at https://sinatrarb.com/faq.html#reloading recommend using an out-of-process approach (a rerun executable), but I’d prefer to be able to run the app without any prefix.
+The official docs at https://sinatrarb.com/faq.html#reloading recommend using an out-of-process approach (a rerun executable), but I find that it doesn’t reload as fast as the sinatra-contrib reloader.

-Then you can enable live reloading like so:
+Then you can enable live reloading by adding this require under require 'sinatra':

 require 'sinatra/reloader'

-They say it’s deprecated but I hope they don’t take it away.
+It’s deprecated but as I find it to be the best option, I hope they don’t take it away.

 templating